Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (H) The covered health care provider provides written notice to the individual that protected health information relating to the medical surveillance of the workplace and work-related illnesses and injuries is disclosed to the employer:

-(1) By giving a copy of the notice to the individual at the time the health care is provided; or
+1. By giving a copy of the notice to the individual at the time the health care is provided; or

-(2) If the health care is provided on the work site of the employer, by posting the notice in a prominent place at the location where the health care is provided.
+2. If the health care is provided on the work site of the employer, by posting the notice in a prominent place at the location where the health care is provided.

-3. **A school, about an individual who is a student or prospective student of the school, if:**
+(vi) A school, about an individual who is a student or prospective student of the school, if:

 (A) The protected health information that is disclosed is limited to proof of immunization;